stalet/hawtio/docs/Overview2dotX.md

 *My plugin needs to talk to some other thing too, how does that happen?*

+Use [hawtio-node-backend](https://www.npmjs.com/package/hawtio-node-backend) to proxy requests

-Easiest thing to do is use a proxy:
+Or hand-configure a proxy:

 * run `npm install --save-dev proxy-middleware`
 * add this code to your gulpfile at the beginning: